How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • stationary stage occurs 10-30 days after the appearance of the rash.
 At this stage, spots and rashes are covered with small scales of a pale or gray color;

-• regressive stages psoriasis is accompanied by a paler color of scales and reduced peeling, the stage can last for several months, during which discoloration of spots and rashes occurs, due to correct and complete treatment, the rash is finally eliminated from the skin.
+• regressive stages psoriasis is accompanied by a paler color of scales and reduced exfoliation, the stage can last several months, during which the spots and rashes become discolored; due to proper and complete treatment, the rashes are finally eliminated from the skin.

-Since it is very difficult to cure psoriasis and full recovery is a very rare occurrence, the disease can turn into a latent form that can develop over decades.
+Since psoriasis is very difficult to cure and complete recovery is a very rare occurrence, the disease can go into a latent form, which can develop over decades.

-You can prevent the latent form of the disease with the help of responsible treatment and following all the doctor's recommendations.
+The latent form of the disease can be prevented through responsible treatment and following all doctor’s recommendations.

-Treatment of psoriasis at home is based on the use and use of special agents prescribed by a doctor, proper care of the affected skin areas or the use of folk methods that can eliminate the disease and relieve the skin of itching, rashes and unpleasant painful sensations.
-The use of vitamins for psoriasis can improve the functioning of the immune system, have a protective and restorative effect on the body.
+Treatment of psoriasis at home is based on the application and use of special products prescribed by a doctor, proper care for affected areas of skin or application traditional methods, capable of eliminating the disease and relieving the skin of itching, rashes and unpleasant painful sensations.
+The use of vitamins for psoriasis can improve the functioning of the immune system and have a protective and restorative effect on the body.

-When choosing a treatment method, you should pay attention to the site affected by psoriasis.
+When choosing a treatment method, you should pay attention to the area affected by psoriasis.

-Scalp psoriasis involves the use of special shampoos; limbs must be treated with creams and oils aimed at combating the disease, any form of the disease requires the use of vitamins, additional beneficial trace elements that improve the functioning of the immune system and strengthen the body.
+Psoriasis of the scalp requires the use of special shampoos; limbs must be treated with creams and oils aimed at fighting the disease; any form of disease requires the use of vitamins and additional beneficial microelements that improve the functioning of the immune system and strengthen the body.

 Medications for psoriasis include: